n42r/n42r.github.io/_posts/2026-09-15-the-harness-trap.md

 # The harness trap

-I started with 6 harnesses, 20 skills, and 8 plugins.
+[I started with 6 harnesses, 20 skills, and 8 plugins — fully equipped for a problem I didn't understand yet.
 I ended with one harness, two skills, and a working production app.

 The **agent harness** is the most promising development to come out of the LLM space.
 The idea is dead simple: put the agent in a loop, give it tools, let it execute commands on your computer.

-50 hours of agentic coding showed me that the harness moved outcomes more than the model.
+50 hours of agentic coding showed me the harness matters — but not in the direction the market pushes you.
 External benchmarks confirm it:

-- **[Databricks' Benchmark](https://www.databricks.com/blog/benchmarking-coding-agents-databricks-multi-million-line-codebase)**: same model, different harness, 2x cost difference.
-The modular harness (Pi) won.
+- **[Databricks' Benchmark](https://www.databricks.com/blog/benchmarking-coding-agents-databricks-multi-million-line-codebase)**: "The harness a model is called from dramatically impacts cost and quality.
+In many cases, simple harnesses like Pi performed best on our workloads."
 - **[Composio's Comparison](https://composio.dev/content/best-ai-agent-harnesses)**: same model, 8 harnesses, 20-point spread.
 Again, a modular harness won.

 Same model, different harnesses, massive variance.
 When you hold the model constant, the harness accounts for most of the outcome — not the other way around.